BW-RV-AirBNB-1/Back-End/documentation/Listings.md

 [Back To Top](#listings)

 ## Create Listing
 Land Owner can create a new listing.
 State_id comes from state table which should pass the value from form.
-See [state endpoint](./state.md) for more implementation info.
+See [States endpoint](./states.md#show-all-states) for more implementation info.

 **URL:** `/api/listings`